 Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our stockholders may present proper proposals for inclusion in our proxy statement and form of proxy and for consideration at the next annual meeting by submitting their proposals to us in a timely manner.
 Any stockholder of the Company who wishes to present a proposal for inclusion in the proxy statement and form of proxy for action at the 2024 annual meeting of stockholders (the "2024 Annual Meeting") must comply with our Bylaws and the rules and regulations of the SEC, each as then in effect.
 Such proposals must be mailed to us at our offices at Attention: Secretary, 8565 Magellan Parkway, Suite 400, Richmond, Virginia 23227.
 Under the rules of the SEC, any stockholder proposal intended to be presented at the 2024 Annual Meeting must be received no later than December 29, 2023 in order to be considered for inclusion in our proxy statement and form of proxy relating to such meeting.
-Under our Bylaws, a stockholder must follow certain procedures to nominate persons for election as directors or to introduce an item of business at an annual meeting of stockholders.
-In order to be timely, we must receive notice of your intention to introduce a nomination or propose an item of business at our 2024 Annual Meeting between February 8, 2024 and March 9, 2024.
-If we change the date of our 2024 Annual Meeting by more than thirty days before, or more than sixty days after, the one-year anniversary of the Annual Meeting, then the written notice of a stockholder proposal that is not intended to be included in our proxy statement must be delivered, or mailed and received, not prior to the 120th, nor later than the ninetieth day, prior to our 2024 Annual Meeting or, if later, the tenth day following the day on which certain public disclosure as described in our Bylaws of the meeting date is made.
-The public announcement of an adjournment or postponement of the 2024 Annual Meeting does not commence a new time period (or extend a
+Under our Bylaws, a stockholder must follow certain procedures to nominate persons for election as directors or to introduce an item of business at an annual meeting between February 8, 2024 and March 9, 2024.
+If we change the date of our 2024 Annual Meeting by more than thirty days before, or more than sixty days after, the one-year anniversary of the Annual Meeting then the written notice of a stockholder proposal that is not intended to be included in our proxy statement must be delivered, or mailed and received, not prior to the 120th, nor later than the ninetieth day, prior to our 2024 Annual Meeting or, if later, the tenth day following the day on which certain public disclosure as described in our Bylaws of the meeting date is made.
+The public announcement of an adjournment or posty statement.
+You are advised to review our Bylaws, which contain additional requirements with respect to advance notice of shareholder proposals and director nominees.